NU9N ESSB Flash Into Page

 In the MIDI-OX program, select Actions > Send > SysEx File...

-Navigate to the directory ("Look In" dialog box) where you saved your "DEQ2496_1-4.syx" file and double-click that file.
+Navigate to the directory ("Look In" dialog box) where you downloaded and saved your ".syx" file and double-click that file.
 You should see a message on the 2496 display indicating the transfer progress in pages or "blocks" uploaded.
 This process will take about 5 minutes to complete.
 When it is completed, the 2496 main window will say: "Please Recycle".
 This is a fancy way of saying, "Turn off the power and then turn it back on again".

 If everything was successful, The UTIL menu page 1 should indicate v1.4 in the upper right hand corner of the screen.
 Congratulations...
 Your done!